UW-Macrostrat/python-libraries/auth-system/README.md

   local storage of hashed passwords.
 This system was created as part of [Sparrow](https://sparrow-data.org) and is being phased out in favor of a more modern system based on ORCID.
-- `macrostrat.auth_system.oauth`: An ORCID-based user
+- `macrostrat.auth_system.core`: An ORCID-based user
   authentication system.
-This system will become the primary authentication system for
+This system will become the primary authentication system for Macrostrat, but it is still in development.
-  Macrostrat.

 We plan to gradually converge the functionality of both versions while phasing out the legacy system.

+The system has tests that can be run with `poetry run pytest auth-system` (currently, only the legacy system is covered).

 ## Key planned functionality